gitlocalize/docs/project_paths.md

 # How do I Configure Project Paths Correctly?

-To make sure GitLocalize knows where to look for translatable files and where to put translations, you should configure Project Paths correctly.
+Project Paths are used to show GitLocalize where to look for translatable files and where to put translations.

 ## Default Configuation for the Project Paths